 Changing the Locks

 West Virginia law prohibits landlords from unilaterally changing locks as a form of eviction.
 Other than this, there is no mention of locks in West Virginia landlord-tenant laws.
 As such, West Virginia tenants may be allowed to change locks if their lease specifically allows it or they get permission from their landlord.

 West Virginia Landlord Tenant Resources

+In addition to the below, check your local county or municipality for additional landlord-tenant legislation.
 These following digital resources could be a major asset to you, whether you’re a landlord or a tenant in West Virginia: